hygieia/hygieia/pages/hygieia/setup.md

 	java -jar <Path to collector-name.jar> --spring.config.name=<prefix for properties> --spring.config.location=<path to properties file location>
 	```

-	The detailed instructions for installing each component of Hygieia is described in the 'Configuration Procedure' section.
+	For detailed instructions on installing each component of Hygieia, see the documentation corresponding to each component.